hackersanddesigners/WifiZineThrowie_ScavengerHunt/README.md

 **To Do**:

  * add own intro and activities (so it becomes workshop script)
- * add files and update download links to point to HD git
+ * add sound to html template
  * image captions/alt text

 ## Workshop outline